fontforge/designwithfontforge.com/en-US/Glossary.md

 An abugida differs from an abjad in that vowels (other than the default) must be marked in the abugida.

-See Also: alphabet, abjad, syllabary and the <a title="Unicode consortium" href="http://en.wikipedia.org/wiki/Abugida">relevant Wikipedia article</a> (http://en.wikipedia.org/wiki/Abugida).
+See Also: alphabet, abjad, syllabary and the [relevant Wikipedia article](http://en.wikipedia.org/wiki/Abugida).

 ### Accent